-Visiting Google, Apple, Amazon or other legitimate online markets for downloading software content are, at best, safe.
+Visiting Google, Apple, Amazon or other legitimate online markets for downloading software data content are, at best, safe.
 But although they are official sources we’ve come to fully accept and familiarize about, these are things which aren’t 100% safe.

 Take for example, a recent Google Chrome Extension called “Desbloquear Conteúdo” (Portuguese for “Unblock contents”), masquerades as a trusted browser extension, but is actually a malicious phishing application.
 How it works: The phishing applications secretly modify its victim’s DNS settings or hosts file to re-direct web traffic to a spoof web site.
 The unfortunate victim, mistakenly believing that nothing has been changed, will continue and enter his/her personal data upon a fake login page.